Coherent multi-spin exchange coupling in a quantum-dot spin chain: Device

 \section{Device}

-We use a quadruple quantum dot in a GaAs/AlGaAs heterostructure with overlapping-gates [Fig.~\ref{Fig1} (a)].
+We use a quadruple quantum dot in a GaAs/AlGaAs heterostructure with overlapping-gates [Fig.~\ref{Fig1} (a)]~\cite{Angus2007,Zajac2015OverlapGates,Zajac2016Scalable}.
 Two extra quantum dots placed above the main-dot array serve as charge sensors, and are configured for rf-reflectometry~\cite{Reilly2007FastRF,Barthel2010rfReadout}.
 We tune the confinement potential using ``virtual gates'' ~\cite{Baart2016,Hensgens2017,Mills2019VirtualGates,Volk2019VirtualGates,Mills2019Computer} such that each dot contains only one electron.
 We define virtual plunger gate voltages $P_1$, $P_2$, $P_3$, and $P_4$ as linear combinations of the physical plunger gate voltages ($p_1$, $p_2$, $p_3$, $p_4$) such that changes to $P_i$ are proportional to changes in the electrochemical potential of dot $i$.
 We also define virtual barrier-gate voltages $B_1$, $B_2$, and $B_3$ as the voltage applied to the corresponding physical barrier ($b_1$, $b_2$, and $b_3$) together with a linear combination of physical plunger voltages chosen such that the chemical potentials of the dots are unchanged by the barrier pulse.
-These virtual gates are related to the actual voltages via the measured capacitance matrix $\mathbf{A}$ through $\mathbf{G}=\mathbf{A}\cdot \mathbf{g}$, where $\mathbf{G}=[P_1, P_2, P_3, P_4, B_1, B_2, B_3]^T$ and $\mathbf{g}=[p_1,p_2, p_3, p_4, b_1, b_2, b_3]^T$.
+In particular, barrier gate pulses therefore involve voltages applied to physical barrier gates in addition to compensation pulses applied to all four physical plunger gates.
+The virtual gates are related to the actual voltages via the measured capacitance matrix $\mathbf{A}$ through $\mathbf{G}=\mathbf{A}\cdot \mathbf{g}$, where $\mathbf{G}=[P_1, P_2, P_3, P_4, B_1, B_2, B_3]^T$ and $\mathbf{g}=[p_1,p_2, p_3, p_4, b_1, b_2, b_3]^T$.
 In the following, we will use the term ``virtual gate voltages" to mean pulses away from the idling tuning of the device, which is the symmetric operating point~\cite{Reed2016,Martins2016SymmetricExchange} of the four-dot array with one electron in each dot.

 For initialization and readout, we configure the four-spin array into two pairs.
 We refer to spins 1 and 2 as the left pair, and spins 3 and 4 as the right pair.
 We initialize the array in the product state $\ket{\D\U\D\U}$ via adiabatic separation of singlets in the hyperfine gradient~\cite{Petta2005STQubit,Kandel2019SpinTransfer}.
 Here the arrows indicate the spin states of all four spins.
 Alternatively, we can prepare a polarized triplet state $\ket{\U\U}$ in either pair by exchanging electrons with the reservoirs while each dot contains a single electron~\cite{Orona2018TpLoad}.
 We measure both pairs via Pauli spin blockade~\cite{Petta2005STQubit,Barthel2009RapidSingleShot,Kandel2019SpinTransfer} together with a shelving mechanism~\cite{Studenikin2012Readout21} to enhance the readout fidelity.